html2rss/html2rss/README.md

 ## Using post processors

-The extracted information can be manipulated with post processors.
+Extracted information can be further manipulated with post processors.

 ⚠️ Always make use of the `sanitize_html` post processor for HTML content. _Never trust the internet!_ ⚠️